 Assessing movement patterns and finding the weak points are important to full recovery.

-The more specific you can be with where the pain is located and when it happens makes the biggest difference in an accurate diagnosis.
+Being able to specifically describe where the pain is located and when it occurs dramatically assists with an accurate diagnosis.

 Finding the movement that is causing the pain becomes the most important part with regards to recovery.